-Syrians approach Israeli frontier as Assad assault closes in
+Israel warns Syrians away from frontier as Assad closes in

 The crowd, which included women and children, then walked back slowly toward the refugee encampment.
 Some stopped mid-way and waved white cloths in the direction of the Israeli frontier.

-Reporting by Rami Amichay; Writing by Tom Perry in Beirut and Jeffrey Heller in Jerusalem; Editing by Raissa Kasolowsky
+Reporting by Rami Amichay and Tom Perry in Beirut; Writing by Tom Perry in Beirut and Jeffrey Heller in Jerusalem; Editing by Raissa Kasolowsky